 - Do your exercise earlier in the day rather than before bed time when it can be too stimulating.

-- Avoid stimulants such as caffeine, sugar, chocolate and nicotine at night.
+- Avoid stimulants such as caffeine, sugar, chocolate and nicotine after 2:00pm.

 - Have alcohol-free nights and, when drinking, avoid large amounts.